Cooking beets brings out their sweetness, and makes them tender, even silky. A beautiful, nutritious, and delicious side dish.

 Cooking Time: 15 mins Servings: 4-6

-- 6 small beets (about 2 inches in diameter) with their leaves
+6 small beets (about 2 inches in diameter)

-- Boil 15 min in boiling salted water or until just tender when pierced with a knife.
+Boil the beets for 15 min in boiling salted water or until just tender when pierced with a knife.
 Or seal the beets in foil and roast in a 375 degree oven for 60 minutes, or until fork tender.

 Drain beets (or remove from oven), and when just cool enough to handle, remove the skins with a small paring knife, or use a paper towel to rub the skins off the beets.
 While beets are still warm cut lengthwise into quarters, lengthwise.

-- Combine with half the olive oil and half the remaining lemon juice and salt and pepper in a non reactive bowl and toss to coat.
+Combine the beets with a mixture of 3 tablespoon olive oil, the remaining balsamic vinegar, salt and pepper in a non reactive bowl and toss to coat.

 Serve tavérna-style: arrange beets on a platter or shallow bowl.
 Scatter the onion over the beets, top with ground pepper, and the microgreens.
 Drizzle with olive oil, and any balsamic vinegar mixture left from the onions.

 *Oregano or Neapolitan Herb Balsamic Vinegars also work, as well as an herb flavored olive oil like our Herbes de Provence, Wild Dill or Wild Rosemary.